/retro

 The skill draws from two inputs:

-• User-asked questions. /retro interviews you — what felt smooth, what felt forced, where you had to push back on the agent, where the plan was wrong.
-These are the high-signal sources because you noticed the friction in the moment.
+/retrointerviews you — what felt smooth, what felt forced, where you had to push back on the agent, where the plan was wrong.
+These are the high-signal sources because you noticed the friction in the moment. - Session-log mining and plan-stage lesson check.

-• Session-log and git-diff scan. /retro reads the /develop session transcript and the produced diff to surface tensions you did not flag explicitly — repeated retries, abandoned approaches, churn between commits, places where the agent did something the plan did not specify.
+/retrodelegates tobooping-researcherto mine the/developsession transcript for tensions you did not flag explicitly — repeated retries, abandoned approaches, places where the agent did something the plan did not specify — and to check the planning stage against the active lessons.
+The code diff is grounding context for these reads, not a separate scan phase.
 These are the issues you might not have logged but that the artifacts remember.

 The two inputs are stitched into one retro file under ~/Claude/{project}/retrospectives/, named to match the plan it covers.